 Buying a short-term plan in Ohio

-- Short-term plans can have initial terms of up to 364 days and total duration, including renewals, of up to 36 months.
+- Short-term plans in Ohio can have terms of up to 364 days.

 - At least seven insurers offer short-term plans in Ohio.